alfskaar/Hydra/README.md

 Order 16.02.2024

 This will give you unlimited numbers of tools.
-Extruder
+Extruder,
-Cutter
+Cutter,
-Pen Plotter
+Pen Plotter,
-Laser Engraver
+Laser Engraver,
-Pick and place
+Pick and place,
 Other